bramwelt/website/source/deployment-strategies.rst

 When everything is bundled together, it can be a great, but it can also be painful.

-Usuall after an application is installed a few actions need to happen.
+Usually after an application is installed a few actions need to happen.
 Configuration files moved, static assets uploaded to another server, or database migrations run.
 Few language specific package managers support post-install (or even pre-install) scripts from being ran.
 Some developers get around this by using a deployment script that handles the entire appliction.
 This is similar to the rising idiom of ``curl install.sh | bash``.
-Others having the deployment tooling handle the post-install actions.
+Others have the deployment tooling handle the post-install actions.